 Bonus: A Legacy Beyond Animation

 Betty Boop's influence transcends animation.
-She has her own Betty Boop merchandise, commercials, and even inspired fashion trends.
+She has her own Betty Boop figurines, commercials, and even inspired fashion trends.
 Her enduring popularity is a testament to her complex and multifaceted legacy, a reminder that even a cartoon character can spark conversations about race, gender, and the ever-changing world around us.